Joseph Eichler: Other projects

 Joseph Eichler also built semi-custom designs for individual clients by commission.
 There are also three Eichlers built as the first houses of an aborted tract in the mid-1960s in Chestnut Ridge, New York.
 As a result of soaring land prices in the mid-1960s urban redevelopment projects became popular, and Eichler began building low- and high-rise projects in San Francisco's Western Addition and Visitacion Valley, San Francisco districts, a luxury high-rise, the Summit (a.k.a. the Eichler Summit) on Russian Hill and row houses on Diamond Heights.
 He also developed the suburban and trendsetting co-op communities Pomeroy Green and Pomeroy West in Santa Clara.
 These large projects began to overextend the company, and by the mid-1960s, Eichler Homes was in financial distress.
 The company filed for bankruptcy in 1967.

 Personal life

-In 1925, he married Lilian Moncharsh the daughter of Polish Jewish emigres.
+In 1925, he married Lilian Moncharsh, the daughter of Polish Jewish immigrants.
 Together they had two sons, Edward "Ned" Philip (1930–2014) and Richard Lionel Eichler (1928–1998).